UPDATED: APRIL 2019

 Schema cheat sheet

-We’ve also put together a Schema cheat sheet to give you an at a glance guide to some of the most common Schema tags.
+We’ve put together a Schema cheatsheet to give you an at-a-glance guide to some of the most common Schema tags.
 Click here to download your copy.

 If you’ve found this article helpful, can I ask you to use the social buttons below to spread the word?
 Thank you, it’s truly appreciated.